Tie Sing

-Tie Sing (19th-century-1918) was a Chinese American head chef for the U.S. Geological Survey at Yosemite.
+Tie Sing (September 1, 1865 – August 19, 1918) was a Chinese American head chef for the U.S. Geological Survey at Yosemite.

+Early life

+Tie Sing was born in Virginia City, Nevada, to Chinese immigrant parents.
+At age three, he was taken in by the family of future Supreme Court of Nevada judge Thomas Porter Hawley.
+He married his wife Lee Sing in China and had two children with her, including a daughter born around 1910.
+According to Lee Sing, Tie Sing also went by the name Lim Wee Don, which he used when traveling to China for visits.
+Due to the Chinese Exclusion Act, Tie Sing never gained US citizenship and with the introduction of the Geary Act, he registered as a resident alien and his wife and his children had to remain in Hong Kong.
+Birth records were not widespread in Virginia City at the time of Tie Sing's birth and a fire had destroyed other records showing that he was born in the United States.

 Career

-Tie Sing was among the Chinese Americans that came to the US during the 1848 Californian Gold Rush.
-In 1850, California passed the Foreign Miners' Tax Act, which imposed taxes on non-American miners and laborers.
-These taxes, alongside the dwindling gold supply, forced many Chinese Americans to find new opportunities, and many ended up in Yosemite as hotel cooks and road builders.
-Many of these Chinese American cooks subsequently gained prominence for their culinary skills, becoming head chefs in hotels.

-Tie Sing was the head chef for the U.S. Geological Survey and was known for his innovative spirit that enabled good food to be made in the backcountry despite undeveloped infrastructure.
+Between 1888 and 1918, Tie Sing was the head chef for the U.S. Geological Survey and was known for his innovative spirit that enabled good food to be made in the backcountry despite undeveloped infrastructure.
 Tie Sing was known for wrapping meat in wet newspaper and cooling it in the breeze.
 He would also drape rounds of biscuit dough on working mules, using their body heat to rise the dough.

 In 1899, Sing Peak was named after Tie Sing by the U.S. Geological Survey for his outstanding service.
 This honor was unique for being conferred during Tie Sing's lifetime and also during a time of heightened racism and xenophobia against Chinese Americans.
-The Chinese Exclusion Act had been passed seven years ago in 1882 and would remain in force until the passage of the Magnuson Act in 1943.

 Tie Sing (middle) with the Mather Mountain Party.
 1915.

 In 1915, Tie Sing was hired by Stephen Mather to cook for business and cultural leaders at a two-week wilderness expedition.
 Mather's intention was to convince people in power to preserve nature by giving them an enjoyable experience through Tie Sing's cooking, telling park supervisors that while nature was a “splendid thing” when experienced by a content person, “give him a poor breakfast after he has had a bad night's sleep, and he will not care how fine your scenery is”.
 Mather's plan worked, and the National Park Service was established a year after in 1916.

-Tie Sing died in a 1918 “field accident,” which possibly involved a cooking-gas explosion.